ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 ### 4.5 Demo time

-Uncomment the `#define SCROLL_DISPLAY stanza`.
+Uncomment the `#define SCROLL_DISPLAY` stanza.
 This will define a symbol that will enable compilation of the code block enclosed in the `#ifdef ... #endif` below it.

 Your LEDs should scrolling the `Hello...Hello...` string now.